adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #55 On the front-end run 'firebase deploy' to deploy the front-end on firebase.
 Then go to the firebase dashboard; under 'hosting' check the domain name and click the link to see the app live

 #56 The post-api does not work from the firebase front-end deploy
+    - IT WORKS!!!
+Mistake was on the chat component.
+I was importing axios from 'axios' instead of from './axios' (i.e. the axios.js file)

+#57 The app is now complete!!!